adam-coster/adam-coster/projects/site/src/routes/blog/(posts)/links-urls-uris-oh-my/+page.md

 ### What's a Resource?

 A resource could be, well, anything.
 A page on the internet.
-An button inside of a piece of software.
+A button inside of a piece of software.
 A file on your hard drive.
 GPS coordinates.
 A person.
 The concept of love.

 Hence the generic word "resource".
 Any other term would be too constraining.
+Perhaps "thing" would have been better but, alas, "UTI" was already taken.

 ### What's an Identifier?